Magic minute

 The magic minute, or leadership minute, is a custom in the United States House of Representatives that allows party leaders to speak for as long as they wish, in contrast with other members, who have to adhere to strict time limits.
-The convention was notably used by Nancy Pelosi and Kevin McCarthy in 2018 and 2021, respectively, to speak for records of over eight hours.
+The convention was notably used by Nancy Pelosi, Kevin McCarthy, and Hakeem Jeffries in 2018, 2021, and 2025 respectively, to speak for records of over eight hours.

 Background

 Speeches one minute in length are allowed before or after legislative sessions every day.
 The members are asked to stay within a 300 word limit.
 The speeches are granted with permission from the Speaker.
+During legislative debate, the bill managers, usually the chairman and ranking members, yield the allotted debate time to members of their caucus ("I yield to the Hon.
+Member x minutes").
+This time-limit is observed and enforced by the Speaker.

 The magic minute is distinct from the Senate filibuster.
-The House speaker, majority leader, and minority leader are accorded this privilege and their speeches are considered to have taken one minute, regardless of actual length.
+Only the House speaker, majority leader, and minority leader are afforded this privilege and their speeches are considered to have taken the nominal time yielded, regardless of actual length.
 This has the effect of not taking up other members' allotted times.
 The House parliamentarian has advised in response to queries regarding time limits that "it is the custom of the House to hear the leader's remarks" and that party leaders had "used a customary amount of time" in answer to parliamentary inquiries about how much time had elapsed since they began speaking.

+The magic minute is not a positive rule found in the Rules of the House of Representatives, it is rather a custom of the House.